grokit/dcore/apps/notes_db/README.md

+# TODO

+- See other TODOs in individual python files.

+tags
+    tag[SEP]now --> $ now either opens only one or list could make generic with topen <tag>
+    tag lost

+html / js dashboard
+    really need a simple dashboard, with `copy to clipboard` for vim open would be really nice if could refresh from dashboard

 # Overview

 NotesDB: Take notes from a single Markdown file, and organize them in folders with metadata.
 Provide search utility which interprets metadata and folder structure (e.g. if search query in title, search will show before a note that has search query in body, search by tags, ...).